kgilmer/knapsack/README.markdown

 ...
 ```

+Knapsack now will look in the configured bundle directories for new or changed bundles.
+It will start/stop/install bundles accordingly.

 - You will see some exceptions in the output, but these are not critical and refer to some missing optional dependencies.
 You can confirm that the http server and web console are running with:

 ```